How to make videos and do live stream for your direct sales network marketing business

 Be prepared.
 I mentioned above to have some topics chosen and key points ready to talk about.
 This really does help you feel more confident.
 You can also practice by standing in front of a mirror and pretending you are talking to the camera.
 Think about several different topics you can talk about, frequently asked questions, seasonal ideas, helpful tips and create a list of video ideas.

 Keep practicing.
 As you do more videos and more live streams you will begin to feel more comfortable doing them and will be able to do them without notes or a script.
 Be consistent with your videos and FB Lives.
 Make it a goal to create and share at least one video / live stream a week to start then increase as you get more confident.
 I love doing FB Live’s now, especially question and answer sessions with my community where I just have to be prepared for anything.
 I know it will become easier and even fun for you as you do more of them too.

 I hope this article helps you be able to feel competent and confident to be able to start doing your own videos and live streams.
 Keep it simple to begin with and use the tools you already have or the free/low cost options.
 You can always upgrade to better equipment later on as you earn more money and gain more experience.
 Your first few videos might be scary and not worthy of an Emmy award but you and your videos will get much better as you do more of them and learn more about speaking and editing.

-If you want to learn more about about branding, marketing, online funnels and building a successful business from your mindset to your to systems & everything inbetween that help you work smarter and get more results, I would love to invite you to join my next Success Accelerator or Mastermind Program.
+If you want to learn more about branding, marketing, online funnels and building a successful business from your mindset to your to systems & everything inbetween that help you work smarter and get more results, I would love to invite you to learn more about & to join my Mastermind Group Coaching Program.